Celebrate the Winter Solstice with Facts, Folklore, and More!

-For the northern half of Earth (the Northern Hemisphere), the winter solstice occurs annually on December 21 or 22.
-(For the Southern Hemisphere, the winter solstice occurs on June 20 or 21.)
-The winter solstice is the day with the fewest hours of sunlight in the whole year, making it the “shortest day” of the year.
-Thankfully, after we reach the winter solstice, the days begin to once again grow longer and longer until we reach the summer solstice—the first day of summer and the longest day of the year.
+The winter solstice is the day with the fewest hours of sunlight throughout the year, making it the “shortest day” of the year.
+Thankfully, after we reach the winter solstice, the days begin to grow longer and longer again until we reach the summer solstice—the first day of summer and the longest day of the year.

 Think of it this way: Although the winter solstice means the start of winter, it also means the return of more sunlight.
 It only gets brighter from here!

-*Due to time zone differences, this solstice will technically occur on the next day in some regions.
+Due to time zone differences, the solstice may technically occur +/- one day in some regions.

 What Is the Winter Solstice?

-The winter solstice marks the official beginning of astronomical winter (as opposed to meteorological winter, which starts about three weeks prior to the solstice).
-The winter solstice occurs once a year in each hemisphere: once in the Northern Hemisphere (in December) and once in the Southern Hemisphere (in June).
+The winter solstice marks the official beginning of astronomical winter (as opposed to meteorological winter, which starts about 3 weeks before the solstice).
+It occurs once a year in each hemisphere: once in the Northern Hemisphere (in December) and once in the Southern Hemisphere (in June).
 It marks the start of each hemisphere’s winter season.
-When one hemisphere is experiencing their winter solstice, the other is simultaneously experiencing their summer solstice!
+When one hemisphere is experiencing its winter solstice, the other is simultaneously experiencing its summer solstice!

-This is all thanks to Earth’s tilted axis, which makes it so that one half of Earth is pointed away from the Sun and the other half is pointed towards it at the time of the solstice.
+This is all thanks to Earth’s tilted axis, which means that at the solstice, half of Earth is pointed away from the Sun, and the other half is pointed towards it.

 We often think of the winter solstice as an event that spans an entire calendar day, but the solstice actually lasts only a moment.
-Specifically, it’s the exact moment when a hemisphere is tilted as far away from the Sun as it can be.
+Specifically, it’s the exact moment when a hemisphere is tilted as far away from the Sun as possible.
 This is shown in the diagram below.

 What Happens on the Winter Solstice?